PrezBala/ProjectOne/README.md

 # Deployment

-### The steps undertaken to deploy this website to Github Pages is as follows:
+### The steps to deploy the website to Github Pages below:

 1. I accessed the Code Institute template at [https://github.com/Code-Institute-Org/gitpod-full-template] and clicked on the "Use This Template" button.
-2. The next step was to give my repository a suitable name on Github, and create it thereafter.
+2. The next step, i gave my repository a suitable name.
-3. On the following page I clicked on the green Gitpod button, which is accessible having installed the Gitpod extension to Google Chrome browser.
+3. I clicked on the green Gitpod button (using browser extensions on Google Chrome)
 4. This created my development environment on Gitpod where I began to push the incremental changes to the live hosted site.
-5. To create the hosted site at Github Pages, I navigated to the Github repo settings tab and found the Github pages dedicated section.
+5. I navigated to the Github repo settings tab and found the Github pages dedicated section.
-6. From there in the Source dropdown menu I clicked on "main", and then "Save", from which I was supplied a live link that would be ready in a few minutes.
-Live link is available here [https://kevinjohnkiely.github.io/la-rosa-restaurant-prosdsdct-1/]
+6. Within the Source dropdown menu I clicked on "main", and then "Save".
+Live link is available here [https://prezbala.github.io/ProjectOne/index.html]

-### To run and test this application on your local machine:
+### To test this on my local machine i followed the steps below.

-1. Navigate to the Github repo at [https://github.com/kevinjohnkiely/la-rosa-restaurant-psdsdect-1]
+1. Navigate to the Github repo at [https://github.com/PrezBala/ProjectOne]
 2. Click on the Code button, then Download ZIP.
-3. Extract the zip file to your local machine.
-4. Run the index.html file in any browser of your choice.
+3. Copy the URL provided.
+4. Open a bash terminal, move to your desired directory.
+5. Type 'git clone' and paste in the URL.

 [Back to Table of Contents](https://github.com/PrezBala/ProjectOne#table-of-contents)